 The Ngai Tahu Iwi Management Plan (2013) 'Mahaanui Iwi Management Plan' is an expression of kaitiakitanga and rangatiratanga.
 The Mahaanui Iwi Management Plan does not extend as far south as Timaru District.
-The more specific Iwi Management Plan of Kati Huirapa for the area Rakaia to Waitaki (1992) as prepared by Te Runanga o Arowhenu is dated.
-Both contain a number of principles of relevance with the Management Plan that the Timaru District Council should consider under both the Local Government Act (2002) and the Resource Management Act (1991) in terms of both this Growth Management Strategy and also in terms of District Plan review processes.
+However, there are a number of principles of relevance with the Management Plan that the Timaru District Council should consider under both the Local Government Act (2002) and the Resource Management Act (1991) in terms of both this Growth Management Strategy and also in terms of District Plan review processes.

-Building a relationship between Te Rūnanga o Arowhenua, the Timaru District Council and developers is fundamental to recognising and providing for cultural values as the Growth Management Strategy is implemented.
+Building a relationship between Te Rūnanga o Arowhenua and the Timaru District Council and developers is fundamental to recognising and providing for cultural values as the Growth Management Strategy is implemented.
 Land is particularly revered by Ngāi Tahu in locations where traditional ceremonial and burial practices occurred.
 Of particular note are the wāhi tapu (sacred) sites within the district that require a significant degree of protection.
 Accidental discovery protocols need to be put in place to ensure the appropriate management of any archaeological and cultural sites discovered through earth works and land-use change when areas are rezoned or redeveloped.